arielt/neut-dumper/README.md

 * URL change

-Browser properties are dumped on next events:

-* extension load

-* database export

 ## Database structure

 All data is stored in single database 'neut-dump'.
 Time series data is going into 'timeline' object store.

-You can check the content using browser tools or download snapshot of the database using the extension.